GluuFederation/community-edition-setup/single-host/README.md

             --city $city
     - Note this command is to create the initial configuration and is slightly different than the `load` or `dump` option of config-init.

-1) What is the launch process for the containers?
+- **What is the launch process for the containers?**

-    There are a couple containers which have to be launched first to successfully launch the dependent Gluu Server containers.
+There are a couple of containers which have to be launched first to successfully launch dependent Gluu Server containers.

-    Firstly, [consul](https://www.consul.io/), which is our key value store, as well as service discovery container.
+First: [consul](https://www.consul.io/), which is our key value store, as well as service discovery container.

-    Secondly, [config-init](https://github.com/GluuFederation/docker-config-init/tree/4.0.0), which will load all of the necessary keys, configuration settings, templates and other requirements, into consul.
+Second: [config-init](https://github.com/GluuFederation/docker-config-init/tree/4.0.0), which will load all the necessary keys, configuration settings, templates and other requirements, into consul.
 This container will run to completion and then exit and remove itself.
 All services hereinafter will use consul to pull their necessary configuration.

 Next is our OpenDJ container.
-OpenDJ will install and configure itself inside the container as well as create volumes inside of the current directory as `/volumes/` for necessary persistent data, like db, schema, etc..
+OpenDJ will install and configure itself inside the container, as well as create volumes inside the current directory as `/volumes/` for necessary persistent data, like db, schema, etc..

 After that oxAuth, NGINX, then oxTrust, which relies on the `/.well-known/openid-configuration/` to properly set it's own configuration.
 These containers can be restarted at any time from that point on.

-    Currently all of the images, with the exception of the `consul` and `registrator` containers, have wait-for-it scripts designed to prevent them from trying to start, before the necessary launch procedure is accomplished.
+Currently all images, with the exception of the `consul` and `registrator` containers, have "wait-for-it" scripts designed to prevent them from trying to start before the necessary launch procedure is accomplished.
 This mitigates failure during the build process.

-1) How do I stop and start the containers without uninstalling them?
+- **How do I stop and start the containers without uninstalling them?**

 ```
 # docker stop $(docker ps -aq)